Discovery and development of gastrointestinal lipase inhibitors: Structure-activity relationship (SAR)

-Orlistat is a semi-synthetic compound, which has a similar structure to lipstatin.
-They differ only in the saturation of the β-alkyl chain, where orlistat is saturated while lipstatin has two double bonds in the side chain.
-The structure and more information about Orlistat is shown in the table on the right.
+Synthetic lipase inhibitor: cetilistat

 Cetilistat is a synthetic lipase inhibitor.
 Instead of having a β-lactone structure like most of the lipase inhibitors, it has a bicyclic benzoxazinone ring.
 It is also a lipophilic compound but differs in the hydro- and lipophilic side chain.

 The structure and more information about Cetilistat is shown in the table on the right.

+Other lipase inhibitors

 Other lipase inhibitors have been recognized, e.g. from different plant products.
 These include alkaloids, carotenoids, glycosides, polyphenols, polysaccharides, saponins and terpenoids.
 However, none of these have been used clinically as lipase inhibitors.
 More active lipase inhibitors are the lipophilic compounds from microbial sources.

 Lipase inhibitors from microbial source can be divided into two classes based on their structure.
 Those who have a β-lactone ring are lipstatin, valilactone, percyquinin, panclicin A-E, ebelactone A and B, vibralactone and esterastin.
 Those who do not have a β-lactone ring are (E)-4-amino styryl acetate, ε–polylysine and caulerpenyne.

 Lipase inhibitors have also been made synthetically, e.g. cetilistat, based on the structure of triglycerides and other natural lipase substrates.
 However, the synthetic lipase inhibitors differ in structure and some of them lack the β-lactone ring.